adarshmalapaka/voxl_offboard/README.md

     * Perform a take-off of the drone and wait until it reaches a height of 10m.
     * Open another terminal and run the following to launch the offboard node and save the bag data:
         ```
-        cd ~/catkin_ws
-        catkin_make
+        source /opt/ros/noetic/setup.bash
         roslaunch offboard hw1.launch savedata:=true
         ```

         Note: After executing the above roslaunch command, change the mode in QGroundControl from either Hold/Position to Offboard.

-2. To read the generated bag file and plot the corresponding commanded and actual trajectory of the drone:
+3. To read the generated bag file and plot the corresponding commanded and actual trajectory of the drone:
     ```
-    cd /src
+    cd ~/catkin_ws/src/offboard/src
     python3 enae788m_plot.py
     ```